CarlosSprekelsen/CameraRecorder/mediamtx-camera-service/docs/development/testing-guide.md

 ## 1. Core Principles

+### 🚨 **CRITICAL: STOP and Authorization Required**
+- **STOP before modifying any code** - Investigate and understand the issue first
+- **Ask for explicit authorization** before making any code changes
+- **No working in isolation** - Coordinate with team before implementation
+- **Present options and recommendations** for team decision
+- **Do not create document over population** onnly greate erquested reports do not offer free reports ouside the chat unles requested.

+### 🚨 **CRITICAL: API Documentation is Ground Truth**
+- **API Documentation**: `docs/api/json-rpc-methods.md` is the ONLY source of truth for API behavior
+- **Health Endpoints**: `docs/api/health-endpoints.md` is the ONLY source of truth for health API
+- **NEVER use server implementation as reference** - Only use documented API
+- **Tests must validate against API documentation** - Not against server implementation
+- **If test fails, check API documentation first** - Don't adapt test to broken implementation

+### **Ground Truth Enforcement Rules**
+1. **API Documentation is FROZEN** - Changes require formal approval process
+2. **Server Implementation follows API Documentation** - Not the other way around
+3. **Tests validate API compliance** - Not implementation details
+4. **Test failures indicate API/implementation mismatch** - Not test bugs
+5. **No "accommodation" of broken implementations** - Test do not fix the implementation - it is ok if a test fails thats theiir purpose, to find real bugs not accomodate them we ensure quality test suites aligned stru=ictly with ground truth.

 ### Real System Testing Over Mocking
 - **MediaMTX:** Use systemd-managed service, never mock
 - **File System:** Use `tempfile`, never mock